asmshkhaws/Nashville_Housing_SQL/SQL_QUERIES.md

 * ParcelID and Address is dependant, so where address is null we can use ParcelID to fill null address

 * The ISNULL() function returns a specified value if the expression is NULL.
 Syntax: ISNULL(expression, value)
-* List Null value in PropertyAddress column
+* List Null value in "PropertyAddress" column

 ```
 SELECT PropertyAddress
   FROM [PortfolioProject].[dbo].[Nashville]
   Where PropertyAddress is Null
 ```
-* List Null value in PropertyAddress column
+* List Null value in "PropertyAddress" column
 ```
 SELECT *
   FROM [PortfolioProject].[dbo].[Nashville]
   Where PropertyAddress is Null
 ```
-* Combine table on ParcelID column to fill null values of PropertyAddress
+* Combine table on "ParcelID" column to fill null values of "PropertyAddress".
 ```
 SELECT a.ParcelID, a.PropertyAddress, b.ParcelID, b.PropertyAddress, ISNULL(a.PropertyAddress, b.PropertyAddress)
   FROM [PortfolioProject].[dbo].[Nashville] a